-Avalon is also continuing to evaluate the opportunity to apply an innovative new extraction technology to recover rare earths and other metals from acid mine drainage at closed mine sites, such as the Will Scarlett closed coal mine in southern Illinois, and remediate the environmental liability.
-Initial results from the laboratory test work completed to date have been encouraging and Avalon plans to participate in the installation and operation of a demonstration facility to scale up the process at the Will Scarlett site, if funding can be arranged.
-Ultimately, the goal is to demonstrate how this technology can recover separated rare earths at a much lower cost than traditional solvent extraction technology and make it economic to recover rare earths from lower grade resources, such as mine wastes.
-This technology could have broad application at many such sites.
-Avalon plans to collaborate with the innovators of this technology to implement it on a trial basis at other closed base and precious metals mine sites in Canada, such as East Kemptville.
+Avalon is also continuing to evaluate the opportunity to apply an innovative new extraction technology called NanoBeads® developed by Precision Periodics to recover rare earths and other metals from historic mine wastes including acid mine drainage.
+There are many such sites in North America where the waste may contain critical minerals that had no value when the mine was in operation but do today.
+This technology could have broad application at many of these sites.
+Avalon plans to collaborate with the innovators of the Precision Periodics technology to implement it on a trial basis at other closed base and precious metals mine sites in Canada or in the US.
 Several producing mining companies are also now looking at recovering additional metallic elements from current tailings streams.

-The Company continues to look at other clean technology business opportunities related to extracting value from waste materials, that offer potential for near term revenue streams.
-Interest continues to grow in recovering rare earths from coal mine wastes including fly ash waste from power generation plants.
-The Company received several new expressions of interest in partnership opportunities during the quarter.
 Management sees enormous growth potential in this sector and good opportunities for accessing capital from the many government programs oriented towards cleantech development and from the growing international Impact/ESG investment community.